-start() This invokes the functions on the startCallback and callback lists and sets a timer to go off in initialDelay milliseconds.
-The timer will cause the callback functions to be invoked with increasing frequency until the stop action occurs. stop() This invokes the functions on the stopCallback list and prevents any further timers from occuring until the next start action.
+start() This invokes the functions on the startCallback and call- back lists and sets a timer to go off in initialDelay mil- liseconds.
+The timer will cause the callback functions to be invoked with increasing frequency until the stop action occurs.
+This involves the functions on the stand with a list and stop() This invokes the functions on the stopCallback list and prevents any further timers from occuring until the next start action.